What's the impact of a DevOps or platform team?

 In this post, we’ll take a closer look at how companies are organizing themselves, plus whether they plan to spend more and hire in DevOps (spoiler alert: yes, more hiring and spending is planned across the board).

-What’s the impact of a platform team on time spent?
+What’s the impact of a platform team on developer productivity?

 First, what exactly is a “platform”?
 It’s a term that’s been in use for a few years now, and this definition from Evan Bottcher in 2018 still applies nicely today (after all, once something is defined on Martin Fowler’s blog, that definition tends to stick for awhile):